bhanu-1902/Indian-Sign-Language/README.md

   <img align="center" src="https://github.com/bhanu-1902/Indian-Sign-Language/blob/master/Images/flowchart.jpg">
 </p>

-### Preprocessing
+### Image Preprocessing

 Here 2 methods for preprocessing are used.
 First one is the background subtraction using an additive method, in which the first 30 frames are considered as background and any new object in the frame is then filtered out.
-Second one uses the skin segmentation concept, which is based on the extraction of skin color pixels of the user.
+Second one uses the skin segmentation concept, the main objective of which is to remove the background and noises, leaving only the Region of Interest (ROI), which is the only useful information in the image.
+This is achieved via Skin Masking defining the threshold on RGB schema and then converting RGB colour space to grey scale image.
+Finally Canny Edge technique is employed to identify and detect the presence of sharp discontinuities in an image, thereby detecting the edges of the figure in focus.

 <p align="center">
   <br>